From words to action

 You may feel you need to attract as much attention to your lash extensions business as possible.
 Potential customers are all around, so why not tap into the entire client base?
 For one, your service will hardly be able to resonate with each and every person around.
 Secondly, even if you could draw everyone’s attention, you may not be able to serve them all.

-So, it’s always better to choose a major niche and serve the exact kind of customers who will appreciate your approach most and who you’ll be most happy to work with.
+So, when considering how to start a lash business, it’s always better to choose a major niche and serve the exact kind of customers who will appreciate your approach most and who you’ll be most happy to work with.
+This strategy not only simplifies your marketing efforts but also ensures that you’re providing services to those who truly value and desire them.
 For example:

 This doesn’t mean you should provide only one type of service, but you should know and demonstrate your primary direction and proficiency.